 Keywords are so important!
 Once I learned about choosing optimum keywords for my posts and pages, I gained more organic traffic from Google (impressions and click through rate doubled in a month and after only optimizing about 5 posts).
 KWFinder is my favorite tool for this.
 With this tool, you will get 3 free lookups per day.
 I personally use the middle annual membership, 100 lookups a day.

 Boardbooster and Tailwind are my favorite pinning schedulers that save so much time.
 The systems pick the best time to “pin”, which results in more “repins” and better engagement.
-We want our content to be found, shared and enjoyed.
+Try Tailwind today!
 I use Canva and Picmonkey to make beautiful pins.

 If you decide to seek out work via paid sponsorships with brands, you will need a media kit.
 Whatever format you choose to create your media kit, be sure to send to the brands in pdf format.
 I also like to include a proposal with my media kit.